dgretton/pyhamilton/README.md

     </br>a.
 Make sure you don't have any other program running which is communicating with the robot e.g. Venus run control
     </br>b.
 Make sure the .dlls referenced in ```__init__.py``` are unblocked.
 See [this StackOverflow thread](https://stackoverflow.com/questions/28840880/pythonnet-filenotfoundexception-unable-to-find-assembly) for more details.

 5. Instrument configuration errors can arise right when you start a method, and can call PyHamilton to fail silently if not in "simulate" ie windowed mode.
 To fix this, make sure to reference a Layfile with the LayoutManager tool that you know works on your robot, before you instantiate the HamiltonInterface class.
+You can also manually copy this file into pyhamilton/pyhamilton/star-oem/VENUS_Method/STAR_OEM_Test.lay

 Please see the list of **Ongoing Projects** for information on other issues with PyHamilton